EkaterinaSel/README/README.md

 # README
-✌ Hi, I'm Kate
+✌ Hi, I'm Kate and I'm IT Recruiter)
-👀 I'm IT Recruiter
 📍 Locate in Moscow, Russia